HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 | Upper Case | ' | B | C | D | G | H | J | K | L | Ł | M | N | S | T | W | X | Y | Z |
 | Lower Case | ' | b | c | d | g | h | j | k | l | ɬ | M | N | s | t | w | x | y | z |

 However, like many other languages which operate in bilingual contexts other typographical characters are sometimes used.
 For instance ⟨ V,v ⟩ is used in the term _Navajo_, and ⟨ U,u ⟩ is used in the term _Jesus_.
 Both of these terms are non-native terms and could be considered borrowings.
 Holm also notes the presence of borrowed graphemes in Navajo texts (1971:5).
 Specifically Holm mentions ⟨ F,f; P,p; Q,q; R,r; V,v ⟩.
 Holm further suggests that these borrowed graphemes should be a included in the education curriculum in Navajo schools because these graphemes are used to spell borrowed words which are in common use.
 For our purposes, in the analysis of typing, we should be prepared to include borrowed graphemes because they are in part of the common communication system used by Navajo language users.
-We can see in the cases of the touch scrren keyboard layouts that infact ⟨ U,u ⟩ is added to the keyboard, but other characters like ⟨ V,v ⟩ are left off the keyboard.
-There are two posible non-exclusive interpretations for leaving borrowed graphemes on the mobile text entry solution: (1) certain designers prioritize some borrowed graphemes over others, (2) that some graphemes are left on the keyboard as residue based on the QWERTY design template used to create the Navajo text input layout.
+We can see in the cases of the touch screen keyboard layouts that in fact ⟨ U,u ⟩ is added to the keyboard, but other characters like ⟨ V,v ⟩ are left off the keyboard.
+There are two possible non-exclusive interpretations for leaving borrowed graphemes on the mobile text entry solution: (1) certain designers prioritize some borrowed graphemes over others, (2) that some graphemes are left on the keyboard as residue based on the QWERTY design template used to create the Navajo text input layout.

 ####Multi-width functional units (series of typographical characters which represent a single functional unit)
-A list of mutligraph consonants is provided to be consistent with the discussion of vowels provided later.
+A list of multi-graph consonants is provided to be consistent with the discussion of vowels provided later.

 * ⟨ ch, ch', dl, dz, gh, hw, k', kw, t', tɬ, tɬ', ts, ts', zh ⟩